rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Asset Vulnerability Solutions

-This action is used to returns the highest-superceding rollup solutions for a list of vulnerabilities on an asset
+This action is used to return the highest-superceding rollup solutions for a list of vulnerabilities on an asset

 ##### Input